 Fixed rates take greater share of total market

-Fixed rates made up 41.8% of all new contracts this is a 17% or so increase on last years levels.
+Fixed rates made up 41.8% of all new contracts.
+This is a 17% or so above last years levels.

-Variable average rates over the average 23 year term were 2.62% down 1.1% on same month of last year and average fixed rate over the 23 year term were 3.05% which was 4% higher than this time last year.
+Variable average rates over the average 23 year term were 2.62%.
+Down 1.1% on same month of last year.
+The average fixed rate over the 23 year term was 3.05%.
+Which was 4% higher than this time last year.

-With the Euribor showing signs of increasing very marginally more borrowers may be feeling low fixed rates whilst they are still very competitive and fixed for the full term are a better bet than trackers tracking the 12 month Euribor despite the fact at present the variable rates are lower.
+With the Euribor showing signs of increasing marginally more borrowers may be feeling low fixed rates.
+Whilst they are still very competitive and fixed for the full term.
+They are a better bet than trackers tracking the 12 month Euribor.
+Despite the fact at present the variable rates are lower.

 Coastal regions see decreases

-Perhaps reflecting the issues of Brexit traditional holiday areas saw in general decreases in loan amounts in February.
-Until it is clear what is going to happen in the UK and its possible affect on the economy both bin Europe and the UK some potential buyers are holding fire on purchasing a home in Spain and some Spanish residents doing the same when it comes to holiday home purchases.
+Perhaps reflecting the issues of Brexit.
+Traditional holiday areas saw in general decreases in loan amounts in February.
+Until it is clear what is going to happen in the UK.
+Also its possible affect on the economy.
+In Europe and the UK., some potential buyers are holding fire on purchasing a home in Spain.
+Some Spanish residents are doing the same, when it comes to holiday home purchases.